Taludas/Anno2205-NewFrontiers/README.md

 10. ## Changes to Orbit DLC
    - Changed starting permit count for Orbital Station to 1 workshop, 4 modules and 8 connectors (was 2/8/16) for changes in Techtree and Mars additions.
    - Add Urbanisation to all Astronaut Training Centers
+   - Changed required population of Arctic Astronaut trainings camp for 100% productivity from 500 to 2500
+   - Changed required population of Moon and Tundra Astronaut trainings camp for 100% productivity from 500 to 1000
    - Unlocked a second unused graphic variant for the Radiator module
    - Changed base workshop Expertise production to 20 (was 10)
    - Changed modifiers for additional Expertise gain from modules and input goods for workshops (total increase 900% up to 200 Expertise).
 Re-weighted the distribution of modifiers from 3,5:1 modules:goods to 2:1 modules:goods.